jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

   Preventing multiple users from writing to the same file at the same time will help to ensure that the file remains consistent.
 Multiple users trying to edit at the same time would just lead to lost work.

   * **Data Confidentiality During Transfer**
   This will prevent a malicious user from intercepting and reading, or maybe even editing, the data in transit to the server.
-Doing this is necessary for sensitive information like payroll data.
+Doing this is necessary for sensitive information like financial transactions, personally identifiable information, etc.

   * **Data Confidentiality During Storage**
   Providing data confidentiality to stored files will help to protect privacy and to prevent a disclosure threat.
-Doing this will help to keep the company secrets actually secret.
+Doing this will help to keep the company and user secrets actually secret.